travelping/cennsonic/kube/docs/setup.md

 $ kube node core@192.168.10.11 worker delete worker-01
 ```

-Reset of the deleted worker node is recommended if possible:
+Reset of the deleted worker node is recommended if possible (**double check you
+reset the correct node**):

 ```
 $ kube node core@192.168.10.21 reset